 Got to shake hands with him at mega bucks event( I think was the name) on Richland Chambers.
 Finals were on white rock lake.
 Was a terrible weather tourney, but got my bass club hat signed by a few of these guys.
 Rick Clunn, David Fritts, Roland Martin, Larry Nixon, Jimmy Houston ( I think that's it).
 All were very kind and great gents to me ( except Roland Martin).Never forget it was so cold and windy and Clunn was fishing in flip flops.

 Good job Ken and thanks for posting that.
 I knew folks would enjoy that story and relate to it.
 All of us owe a debt of gratitude to Ray Scott for his vision and all he has done for the sport.
 Never be another like him.

 I am a Senager.
 (Senior teenager) I have everything that I wanted as a teenager, only 50 years later.
 I don’t have to go to school or work.
 I get an allowance every month.
-I don’t have a curfew I have a driver’s license and my own car.
-The people I hang around with are not scared of getting pregnant.
+I don’t have a curfew I have a driver’s license and a car.
+Women I hang around with are not scared of getting pregnant.
 And I have a bass boat.
-Life is great!

 In 1987 I went to work for Humminbird and Mann Lures.
 Mr Scott was in Eufala a lot with one of his best friends Tom Mann.
 He would drop by our sales meetings and visit with us.
 Very nice gentleman.
 I got to hang with several of the old greats back then at shows and tournaments I had to work the tents.
 Hank Parker was always around, Jimmy Houston and his wife.
 Still stay in touch with them through hunting.
 Really great people.